-The 54" Strips 3 form a support for the heald frame, which consists of eight 21 Strips held by two 31 Rods.
+The 51⁄2 Strips 3 form a support for the heald frame, which consists of eight 21⁄2 Strips held by two 31⁄2 Rods.
 The Strips are separated by Spring Clips and Washers as shown, these parts being placed between the Strips on the upper Rod.

 The warp separating movement is operated from a Crank Handle.
-A 1" Pulley on this is connected by a belt of Cord to a similar Pulley 4, which is locked on a 2" Rod that carries also the Bush Wheel 5.
-A 2\frac{1}{2} Strip lock-nutted to the Bush Wheel links it with the Rod 6.
+A 1\ Pulley on this is connected by a belt of Cord to a similar Pulley 4, which is locked on a 2\ Rod that carries also the Bush Wheel 5.
+A 2\frac{1}{2}\ Strip lock-nutted to the Bush Wheel links it with the Rod 6.
 This Rod is mounted in two Flat Trunnions, each fitted with a Reversed Angle Bracket.
-The Trunnions are free to turn on the shanks of #" Bolts fastened in the Strips 7.
+The Trunnions are free to turn on the shanks of \frac{1}{2}\ Bolts fastened in the Strips 7.

-A 4" Rod 8 fitted with two Road Wheels passes through two

-Semi-Circular Plates bolted to the sides of the Flanged Plate.
+A 4" Rod 8 fitted with two Road Wheels passes through two Semi-Circular Plates bolted to the sides of the Flanged Plate.
+A length of Cord taken from each of the 21⁄2" Strips forming the

-A length of Cord taken from each of the 24" Strips forming the healds is tied to the Rod 8.
-A second set of similar Cords is taken from the Rod 8.
-Each of these Cords passes between the healds and is fastened to Rod 6.
+A length of Cord taken from each of the 21⁄2" Strips forming the healds is tied to the Rod 8.
+A second set of similar Cords is taken from the Rod 8, passed between the healds and fastened to Rod 6.

 To operate the model the two sets of warp threads are separated by turning the Crank Handle slightly.
 A length of Cord is then passed between the layers by means of the 31⁄2" Rod 9.
-The Crank Handle is then again turned slightly, thus changing the positions of the warp layers, and the Rod 9 is again passed through,
+The Crank Handle is then again turned slightly, thus changing the positions of the warp layers, and the Rod 9 is again passed through.

-Cord is used in the illustrations to show the positions of the threads more clearly, but in actual operation it is better to use wool as this will give a closer and finer texture to the woven
+Cord is used in the illustrations to show the positions of the threads more clearly, but in actual operation it is better to use wool as this will give a closer and finer texture to the woven material.